Ethical Sponsorship

 The Firm also established a Global Race & Ethnicity Task Force in mid-2020, to help implement and operationalise programs to advance racial and ethnic diversity.

-Finally, in 2021, Baker McKenzie appointed Anna Brown (former Director of Global Diversity & Inclusion) as the Firm’s first Chief Inclusion and Diversity Officer (CIDO).
-This appointment emphasises the importance that the Firm places on these matters, and the Firm's strong focus on applying an inclusion and diversity lens across all aspects of its strategy.
+Finally, in 2021, Baker McKenzie appointed the Firm’s first Chief Inclusion, Diversity and Equity Officer (CIDEO).
+This appointment emphasises the importance that the Firm places on these matters, and the Firm's strong focus on applying an inclusion, diversity and equity lens across all aspects of its strategy.

 Sexual harassment and workplace bullying

-Baker McKenzie is committed to building and maintaining a positive, safe, diverse and inclusive working environment with equal opportunity for all to progress and have a meaningful career with our Firm.
+Baker McKenzie is committed to building and maintaining a positive, safe, inclusive and diverse working environment with equal opportunity for all to progress and have a meaningful career with our Firm.
 Our mission is to:

 • provide equality of opportunity to our people irrespective of personal attributes such as race, colour, religion, citizenship, national origin, ethnicity, cultural background, age, sex, gender, gender identity/expression, sexual orientation, transgender status, marital status, pregnancy and disability (known in many jurisdictions as “Protected Attributes”).
 This list is not exhaustive; the applicable laws of a jurisdiction may also identify additional Protected Attributes;